Our mission

 Person Specification

-We’re looking for several people who are:
+We’re seeking several people who are:

 What is involved?

-Duties – After training and induction where needed, collectively the duties of Board Members are to:
+Duties: After training and induction where needed, collectively the duties of Board Members are to:

 Further Information about being a Board Member

 The Board has two main responsibilities.
-It ensures the performance of Tidal through setting and monitoring strategic plans, overseeing finances, managing resources and guarding our vision, mission and values.
-It also ensures conformance with relevant legislation, local regulation and our own policies, procedures and governing documents.
+It ensures the performance of Tidal through setting and monitoring strategic plans, overseeing finances, managing resources and guarding our vision, mission, and values.
+It also ensures conformance with relevant legislation, local regulation and our policies, procedures and governing documents.
 Board Members are responsible for the sound running of the organisation, and are legally liable for its actions.
 As well as this governance role, Board Members are also expected to help carry out operational work and lend time and expertise where possible.

 How to apply

-Please send your CV and a Cover Letter (no more than 1 page) to info@leedstidal.org by 9am on the 2nd of May.
+Please send your CV and a Cover Letter (no more than 1 page) to info@leedstidal.org by 9am on the 20th of February.
 Please include in your cover letter:

 All personal data received will be kept in accordance with our GDPR privacy policy.